October 12, 2017

 Neurological Recovery Center, Texas, USA

-Hocoma’s robotic equipment allows our patients to participate in continuous repetitive motions that help foster neuroplasticity, improve function, and quality of life.
+Hocoma’s robotic equipment allows our patients to participate in continuous repetitive motions that helps to improve function, and quality of life.

 It allows our therapists to ensure proper mechanics, ROM, strengthening, and endurance building.